 Advantages of a multistate effort.
-Agriculture in the Northeast is extremely diverse and individual farms often grow multiple crops, further increasing complexity of management decisions.
-The diverse nematode pathogens on these crop plants exacerbate the management challenges.
+Agriculture in the Northeast is extremely diverse and individual farms often grow multiple crops, increasing complexity of management decisions.
+The diverse nematode pathogens in these systems exacerbate management challenges.
 Grower education can also be complicated.
-Despite the great diversity of nematodes and cropping systems, there are relatively few nematologists in the Northeast and agricultural programs are smaller than Mid-western and Southern research institutions.
+Despite the great diversity of nematodes and cropping systems, there are relatively few nematologists in the Northeast and agricultural programs are smaller than those at Mid-western and Southern research institutions.
 Individual scientists are challenged to develop expertise on the biology, management and ecological aspects of all of the nematodes on all of the crops grown in their state.
 The project leverages on a strong network of nematologists from multiple states which allows for mutual learning and support on specific nematode problems.
-Scientists of this project that work on nematodes in similar systems outside the region contribute to the group’s knowledge.
+Scientists in this project that work on nematodes in similar systems outside the region contribute to the group’s knowledge.
 For example, important crops studied in the project include small fruits and tree fruits, diverse vegetables, row crops, turf, nursery and landscape ornamentals and even forest trees.
 Sharing knowledge and experience from areas that have larger focus on crops that are only minor in another state can lead to coordinated educational opportunities.
 Such synergism is very important for both research and outreach efforts.
 The current multistate project sponsored a nematology short course for agri-business that addressed the role of nematodes in crop losses and nematode management with rotation and cover crops as well as breeding crops for resistance to nematodes; conducted nematology short courses for turfgrass in Michigan and Rhode Island, presented a short course on agronomic crop nematodes for crop consultants in New York, and routine nematode management lectures for new farmers training program, GoFarm Hawaii (https://gofarmhawaii.org/), as well as a cover crop short course for farmers through an online Tovuti platform in Hawaii.
 These short-courses were received extremely well by growers who favor this type of outreach and value direct contact.
 Future efforts will benefit from the interaction among scientists which is invaluable for developing efficient and collaborative research projects with scientists across states and institutions.

 The NE regional nematology project has provided nematology leadership since its inception in 1954 and continues to provide a strong multistate foundation for nematologists from academia and USDA to work together on common research and education initiatives of significance to the overall well-being of the region.
 Private sector enterprises and government agencies do not have the nematology resources and institutional structures necessary to fulfill this critical need in a satisfactory manner.